Rishi Sunak denies people feel betrayed by wavering over future of HS2

 Rishi Sunak has denied that people feel betrayed by his wavering over the future of HS2.

-The Prime Minister, giving a string of local radio interviews ahead of the Conservative Party conference, did nothing to quell fears he is preparing to either scrap or delay the rail project’s Birmingham to Manchester leg.
+The Prime Minister, giving a string of local radio interviews ahead of the Conservative Party conference, did nothing to quell fears he is preparing to either scrap or delay the rail project’s Birmingham to Manchester leg over soaring costs.

-Kicking off his whirlwind tour of local radio stations on BBC Radio York on Thursday, the Prime Minister was asked whether he would be betraying the North by curtailing the high-speed rail line.
+During his whirlwind tour of local radio stations on Thursday, the Prime Minister was asked by BBC Radio York whether he would be betraying the North by curtailing the high-speed rail line.

 Mr Sunak replied: “No. I think what people will see, I mean particularly around where we are – my home is in Northallerton – we’re investing record amounts in improving infrastructure but also delivering levelling up.